-Trekking Poles: Trekking poles are always recommended for our hiking trips.
+Trekking Poles: Trekking poles are required for this trip.
 Trekking poles contribute to your safety by improving your balance and stability, and to your health by saving stress on your hips and knees.
 If you are not familiar with trekking poles, read this blog post that addresses the most commonly asked questions: http://blog.adventuresingoodcompany.com/blog-women-travel/bid/154714/Trekking-poles-for-hiking-trips-the-4-most-common-questions.